Key Takeaways

 During the intensity of reviews, it can be tempting to make promises you can’t keep.

 Effective appraisals review the past while looking to the future.
-So by all means share developmental or improvement plans, but keep in mind that when you say “possibly” your employee might hear “definitely.”
+So by all means share developmental or improvement plans, but keep in mind that when you say “possibly,” your employee might hear “definitely.”

 Manage expectations.
-For example, if your employee asks to spend time training with another person, don’t say, “That sounds like a good idea.
+For example, if your employee asks to train with another person, don’t say, “That sounds like a good idea.
 We might be able to do that.”
-Say,
+Say, “That sounds like a good idea, but I’m not sure if I can make that happen.
+Let me work on it and get back to you.”

-If you aren’t 100% sure you can keep your promise, don’t say anything or emphasize that a potential opportunity is only a possibility.
+If you aren’t 100% sure you can keep your promise, don’t say anything — or emphasize that a potential opportunity is only a possibility.

 10. “I’m not sure if we talked about this last time…”